-Many organisations now know that they want APIs and API Management, but struggle to select the best API solution from the dozens which are springing up.
+Many organisations now know that they want APIs and API Management, but struggle to select the best enterprise API management solution from the dozens which are springing up.

 We’re seeing a number of new players on the market, or the more established players who develop their own solutions, or tack solutions onto their existing offerings.
 Many companies are turning to the API vendors for help.
 This is great, but of course the advice they offer isn’t impartial.
 The best thing you can do for yourself is to do your own research, or to seek advice from an impartial consultancy such as Integrella to help you select the best API solution.